Why Does My Air Conditioner Sound Like Running Water?

 A hissing noise from your air conditioner could indicate one of these problems:

-• Refrigerant leaks: Depending on the site and severity of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the place and extent of a refrigerant leak, it may produce more of a hissing noise than a gurgling or bubbling sound.

-• An issue with with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it passes through the air conditioner.
-This element may make a hissing noise if it gets damaged.
+- Issues with the compressor: The compressor located in the outdoor condensing unit pressurizes the refrigerant as it moves through the air conditioner.
+This part of the system may make a hissing noise if it gets faulty.

 Schedule Air Conditioning Services

-If you hear a sound such as running water from your air conditioner, take steps to determine and address the cause to prevent additional damage. [companyname] can identify and repair any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
-Every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or request a repair estimate, please contact [companyname].
+If you hear a sound like running water from your air conditioner, take steps to identify and address the cause to stop further damage.
+Service Experts Heating & Air Conditioning can diagnose and fix any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
+Every single AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or set up a repair estimate, please contact Service Experts Heating & Air Conditioning.